 5.2 SUSTAINABLE GROWTH MANAGEMENT GUIDELINES

 Guidelines for growth and development based on the principle of sustainability reflect a number of changes in the ways that zoning densities are determined.
 Many of the original components of the La Cienega and La Cieneguilla Community Plan incorporate sustainability.
-Preservation and stewardship of the traditional uses of the land are important aspects of sustainability, as are principles of protecting water resources (in both quantity and quality), and supporting the viability of traditional occupations including agriculture and grazing.
-In addition to these existing components, sustainability addresses the broader use of all resources, including energy consumption, recycling, and the economic stability of the community.
+Preservation and stewardship of the traditional uses of the land are important aspects of sustainability and watershed restoration, as are principles of protecting water resources (in both quantity and quality), and supporting the viability of traditional occupations including agriculture and grazing.
+In addition to these existing components, sustainability and watershed restoration address the broader use of all resources, including energy consumption, recycling, and the economic stability of the community.

-The County’s Sustainable growth Management Plan (SGMP) outlines principles based on long-term sustainability that will guide land use, and provides a framework for zoning for the County’s Sustainable Land Development Code (SLDC).
+The County’s Sustainable Growth Management Plan (SGMP) outlines principles based on long-term sustainability that will guide land use, and provides a framework for zoning for the County’s Sustainable Land Development Code (SLDC).
 These principles include consideration of water availability and use, terrain, proximity to existing development, energy consumption, and economic viability.
 Many of the original components of the 2001 La Cienega and La Cieneguilla Community Plan incorporate these principles.
-Preservation and stewardship of the traditional uses of the land are important aspects of sustainability, as are principles of protecting water resources (in both quantity and quality), and supporting the viability of traditional occupations including agriculture and grazing.
 This plan update reinforces those principles and supports the goals and policies of the SGMP and in fact implements many of the strategies identified in the SGMP.

-In conjunction with the SGMP policies and the SLDC, the following future land use map and provisions is intended to ensure compatibility among various land uses, protects existing property rights pertaining to lot size and density, provides flexibility and certainty, conserves local water resources, protects scenic features and environmentally sensitive areas, enhances rural development patterns, delineates areas to incent agricultural preservation while accommodating the anticipated natural growth of the community and the potential for appropriate commercial development.
+In conjunction with the SGMP policies and the SLDC, the following future land use map and provisions are intended to ensure compatibility among various land uses, to protect existing property rights pertaining to lot size and density, provide flexibility and certainty, conserve local water resources, protect scenic features and environmentally sensitive areas, enhance rural development patterns, delineate areas to incentivize agricultural preservation while accommodating the anticipated natural growth of the community and the potential for appropriate commercial development.

 The land use categories are consistent with the Future Land Use Categories in the SGMP but are described in greater detail to capture the community’s goals for the plan area and the area’s unique charter.
 Once adopted The La Cienega and La Cieneguilla Future Land Use Map, (see page 67), corresponding land use categories and provisions refine and amend the SGMP policy framework and Future Land Use Map and as such shall guide future zoning and development decisions.